andrewroth/ruby_itunes_apple_music_to_android/README.md

 This is a ruby application for copying your iTunes/Apple Music tracks and playlists to android devices.

+The user selects which playlists to copy, and there's a copy progress bar and status so you know exactly how far along the copy is.

+It will try to use iSyncr tracks already copied to the device if possible.

 It uses FTP for the file transfer, so technically any device or machine that can run FTP can work.
-There's a free android file browser called [File Manager Plus](https://play.google.com/store/apps/details?id=com.alphainventor.filemanager) that has an FTP option built-in that works.
+There's a free android file browser called [File Manager Plus](https://play.google.com/store/apps/details?id=com.alphainventor.filemanager) that has an FTP option built-in that works well.

 I've tested it on Mac and PC, but it should work fine in linux as well.